Quick Comparison

 Thermal Curtains: The Blanket Approach

-The Sealing Approach
+The Sealing Strategy

 1. Treat Curtains Like Walls

-2. Anchoring is Mandatory
+2. Secure Anchoring

 3. The Skirt Technique